The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 The Loop That Reinforces Itself

-Alcohol creates discomfort — stress, anxiety, tension.
+Alcohol creates discomfort, stress, and tension.

 Then it offers quick relief from the very symptoms it triggered.

-It promises escape — but builds more stress.
+It promises escape, but builds more stress.

-It promises calm — but throws off our nervous system.
+It promises calm, but throws off our nervous system.

-We can know the truth — and still not act on it.
-Here's why our behavior doesn’t always follow our intentions.
+We can know the truth and still not act on it.
+Here’s why our behavior doesn’t always follow our intentions.

 The Disconnect Between What We Know and What We Do

-We can know alcohol is hurting us — and still reach for it.
+We can know alcohol is hurting us and still reach for it.

 Because this isn’t about willpower.
 It’s about reinforcement.

-Every time we drink, we reinforce a false belief:
+Every drink reinforces a false belief:

-“That this will help.”
+• “This will help.”

-“That this is who I am.”
+• “This is who I am.”

-“That this is fine.”
+• “This is fine.”

-But the truth is: the body keeps the score.
+But the body keeps the score.

-Once we understand the mechanics, we still have to face the emotional side: the comfort, the rituals, the familiarity.
+Even when we understand the mechanics, we still have to face the emotional side: the comfort, the rituals, the familiarity.

 So Why Do We Keep Pouring It In?